pretix/pretix-docs/docs/guides/widget.md

 </script>
 ```

-These functions may be run multiple times, for example if you have multiple widgets on a page or if the user changes the list/calendar view.
+You can run these functions multiple times, for example if you have multiple widgets on a page or if the user changes the list/calendar view.

 ### Customizing the user experience